-Scripps provides exceptional care to prevent, diagnose and treat rectal and colorectal cancer.
-U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery, including rectal cancer and other intestinal cancers.
+Scripps Cancer Center provides exceptional care to prevent, diagnose and treat rectal and colorectal cancer.
+U.S. News & World Report has ranked Scripps Memorial Hospital La Jolla and Scripps Green Hospital among the best in the nation for gastroenterology and gastrointestinal surgery.

 We put the most advanced treatment technology to work for you, including minimally invasive laparoscopic and robotic-assisted surgery, and advanced radiology therapies that target gastrointestinal cancers while preserving healthy tissue.
 Our multidisciplinary, collaborative board of cancer specialists reviews every patient’s care plan to ensure you receive the best possible care from diagnosis to recovery.

 Rectal cancer is an intestinal cancer that starts when cells lining the rectum begin to grow out of control.
 As with colon cancer, rectal cancer also may be called colorectal cancer.
 However, with rectal cancer, the cancerous cells develop in the lower six inches of the colon (also called the large intestine).

 Excluding skin cancer, colorectal cancer is the third most common cancer diagnosed in both men and women in the United States.
 The risk of developing colorectal cancer is about 1 in 21 for men and about 1 in 23 for women.
 Fortunately, when colorectal cancer is found early, treatment has a high success rate.

 Rectal cancer usually begins as a growth called a polyp on the inner lining of the rectum.
 Over time, some polyps can become cancer.
 The two main types of rectal polyps include: